homer0/projext/documents/projectConfiguration.md

 > }
 > ```

-This object is the one that tells woopack which is the main file (the one that fires the app) of your target for each specific environment.
+This object is the one that tells projext which is the main file (the one that fires the app) of your target for each specific environment.
 If you set `null` to an entry for an specific environment, it will fallback to the value of the `default` setting.

 #### `output`
 > Default value: